Manuals | July 1, 2022

 Small-scale farmers in developing countries depend heavily on their natural resources: water, soil and the broader ecosystem.
 They need to use these resources wisely so they can continue to produce crops and raise animals.

 This manual shows how field agents, extension workers and program managers can help farmers understand natural resources and how natural resources affect farm production.

-The nine lessons cover the following topics:
+The nine lessons, available in English, French, Spanish, and Arabic, cover the following topics:

 - Why are natural resources important?